Sai-Krishna1001/Javascript-Interview/javascript/0-note-points.md

 --> Primitive Data Types (string, number, boolean, undefined, null) are passed by value.

 --> Non-Primitive Data Types (object, array, function) are passed by reference.

+--> The `delete` operator is specifically designed to delete properties from objects, not variables or function declarations.